ronygomes/teamcanvas/README.md

 # Team Canvas

 A project management application build using Jakarta Server Faces (JSF), Jakarta Enterprise Beans (EJB).
-Initial project was built for Java 7 and Glassfish Server 3 in 2013.
+Initial project was built using Java 7 and Glassfish Server 3 in 2013.
 Later migrated to Java 11, Jakarta 9 and Payara Server 5.

 ## Payara Server Configuration

 Download 'Payara Server 5.x.x (Full)' from [here](https://www.payara.fish/downloads/payara-platform-community-edition/).
 Assuming downloaded archive is extracted and moved as `/opt/payara5/`.
 This location is denoted as '$PAYARA_HOME' in this guide.